JohannesMP/com.johannesmp.blog/_posts/2017-02-14-Installing-Jekyll-For-Github-Pages-On-Windows-10.md

 gem 'wdm', '>= 0.1.0' if Gem.win_platform?
 ```

-With a command prompt cd into the directory containing the `Gemfile`

-And use bundler to install the github-pages jekyll dependencies:
+With a command prompt cd into the directory containing the `Gemfile` and use bundler to install the github-pages jekyll dependencies:

 ```
 bundle install